wilsonliaows/docs/developing-connectors/sdk.md

 # Introduction

-Here you will find the documentation you need to build application Connectors using our SDK.
+Here you will find the documentation you need to build application connectors using our SDK.

 ## Connector

-A Connector is a connector to an application.
-Each Connector has one or more trigger and actions.
-When an action or trigger is executed, it performs it's respective function with the account instance connected to that application.
+A connector allows you to interact with an application.
+Each connector have [triggers](/recipes/triggers.md) and/or [actions](/recipes/actions.md).
+Triggers monitor for events that happen in your app, while actions carry out read/write operations with the connected account.
+Users typically build [recipes](workato-concepts.md#recipes), which are sets of predefined instructions to be executed, with these triggers and actions.

-Connectors built on the SDK are called **Custom Connectors**.
-These connectors have private scope.
-This means that they are only available to the connector owner.
+Connectors built on the SDK are called **custom connectors**.
+These connectors have a private scope by default.
+This means that they are only visible and available to the connector owner.

-## Recipe

-A Workato recipe is a set of predefined instructions to be executed.
-It is made up of a trigger and one or more actions to one or more connectors.

-It execute a variety of tasks to all the applications supported by the Workato platform.

-## Trigger

-Defines an event that triggers the execution of a Workato recipe

-## Action

-Steps that will be executed when a recipe is triggered.

-There are 4 types of actions:

-1. **Action**
-  - Basic actions perform tasks like Search, Create, Update
-2. **Conditional action**
-  - These actions behave like traffic control.
-They provide users with the capability to restrict certain actions based on conditions.
-  - Example: Create a new Account only if it does not already exist
-3. **Repeat action**
-  - Repeat actions are simple loops.
-They perform predefined tasks multiple times based on an array (list) of records.
-  - Example: Add line items in QuickBooks for each opportunity item in Salesforce
-4. **Stop**
-  - Allows users to terminate a run of the recipe (a job).
-This is useful if you wish to stop performing any actions if a certain condition is met.
-  - Optionally, you can define an error for this action.
-What this does is let you generate exceptions in certain scenarios.
-These jobs that stops with errors will show up in job history as errors

 ## Format